 2) Use a Budget Travel Guidebook

 Most decent shoestring guides come with at least a few budget accommodation options for each town, brief descriptions and likely prices.
 That said good informative guidebooks targeted specifically at budget travellers aren’t plentiful and don’t extend much past the Lonely Planet Shoestring Guides.
-They are pretty reliable provided you buy the latest edition.
-Although fairly expensive, they represent a sound investment for anyone on a backpacking trip of a month or longer and will save you money in the long run.
+We have Funky Guides for Southeast Asia and South America which may also be of some assistance.

 Advantages: There’s no hassle in terms of booking accommodation all the time and you can just rock up in a new town and select one of the the options in your book.
 Most guides also include maps so you can often get to your hostel on foot rather than paying for a taxi.